coderedcorp/coderedcms/docs/getting_started/install.rst

 ============

 .. note::
      The tutorial uses Sass Support.
-If you you want to follow the tutorial use Sass support.
+It is recommended to use sass to follow along with the tutorial.
 See:
      :ref:`sass_install`